Karl is a longtime freelancer who's passionate about music, art, and writing.

-There’s an ominous feeling on “Fallen Idol” give by a slow but strong beat and hard pulses of bass.
-I enjoyed the contrast between those dark underpinnings and the higher synth sounds playing minor key melodies.
+There’s an ominous feeling on “Fallen Idol” given by a slow but strong beat and hard pulses of bass.
+I enjoyed the contrast between those dark underpinnings and the higher synth sounds playing minor-key melodies.
 There is also a rather interesting, more “technological” synth sound that adds a unique element.
 The vocoder vocals here are warm as they float through before the drums thunder and darkness returns.

 “End Credits (A New Hope)” kicks off with a pretty classic synthwave feeling through those driving drums.
 This track is infused with a more hopeful feeling than most of the album as befits the title.
 There is something rising and warm here especially when those beautiful, soothing arps spin out into the track.
 The main melody played on a high synth really sings over the bass and drums, calling out through the fading darkness into the dawn.
 There was such a flowing, smooth feeling to this track.This does really feel like the end credit track to a movie as everything reaches a positive crescendo.

 The Antipope Resurrection is a hard-hitting slab of synth music.
 However, it’s more complex than just that.
 There are moments of light in the darkness and the overall effect of the album is quite rich and layered.

 The balance of all the different musical ingredients allowed Dark Smoke Signal to move through a jagged, twisted landscape that sank to great depths but also soared above those depths.
 Not everyone might appreciate it, but The Antipope Resurrection certainly has power and strong imagery to impart to the listen